 BS&F Mission, Vision, & Values Statements

-Byron Schenkman & Friends builds a diverse and inclusive community through historically informed chamber music performances that welcome, engage and inspire.
+Byron Schenkman & Friends builds an increasingly inclusive and diverse community through thoughtfully programmed performances that welcome, engage and inspire.

 Black Lives Matter